simaoalicechen/simaoalicechen.github.io/README.md

 -- Developed a Q&A model for Airbnb rental prices using SQL and Python.
 -- Analyzed and visualized housing data using StreamLit frontend functions help customers to identify critical pricing and neighborhood information to better prepare trips.

-# About Me :fist:
+# About Me ✊

 ### Hobbies
 -- Reading
 -- Photography
 -- Road Tripping
--- Badminton or any other sports that make me active with team spirits
+-- Badminton or any other sports with team spirits
--- Solo Running or Swimming: Brooklyn Beach Half Marathon, 2019; Skunk Cabbage Classic Half Marathon, 2018; Syracuse Empire Half Marathon 2017
+-- Running: Brooklyn Beach Half Marathon, 2019; Skunk Cabbage Classic Half Marathon, 2018; Syracuse Empire Half Marathon 2017

-### Unusual skills
--- I never had a furry pet growing up, but now I can warm up to any dogs within 5 minutes.
--- Because of an allergy, I was waked up very early each morning for 2 weeks in a row.
-And now, I am a morning person.